ACES-EU/ACES_LLMs/README.md

 ### Prerequisites

-Ensure you have Python installed on your system.
+Ensure you have OpenAI's Swarm installed on your system.

 ### Installation